 To get started, you need to be logged into your Twitter account.
 Remember that if you manage multiple accounts, you will need to make lists on each account that you manage.
 You can also follow a list in one account from another account, but we will get into that more later.

 Step 1.
 Click on the icon to “Create new list”

 If you already have Twitter lists created, instead click on the individual list to edit the items as needed.
 You can follow the same process for editing the list as for starting one.

 This is not required but will add personality to your list.
-It is more important on a public list.
+Doing this is more important when it’s on a public list.

 Your name is limited to only 25 characters, and your description to 100 characters.
 You will need to keep it short while maintaining clarity.